Gifting has never been easier

 They add aromatic complexity, a dry, herbal, spiced undertone, that keeps the drink from feeling one-dimensional.
 Without them, you have sweetened whiskey.
 With them, you have a cocktail.
 Angostura is the standard choice for good reason: its clove and spice profile works with both bourbon and rye without competing with either.

 You may not consciously notice bitters when they're in the glass.
 You'll notice when they're missing.
+More about bitters in our blog post here.

 Stirring for 20–30 seconds isn't about getting the drink cold.
 It's about dilution.